 The Research Group on the Russian Environment consists of social and political scientists in various fields led by Professor Veli-Pekka Tynkkynen.

 Veli-Pekka Tynkkynen is an Associate Professor in Russian Environmental Studies at the Aleksanteri Institute and Helsinki Institute of Sustainability Science, University of Helsinki, and a Docent at the National Defence University in the field of Russia’s energy and natural-resource policy.
 In 2011-2017, he was a professor in Russian Energy Policy at the Aleksanteri Institute.
 He is also an adjunct professor in Environmental Planning at the Department of Geosciences and Geography, University of Helsinki.
 His research fields are energy and environmental policies; energy security; natural resources, political/societal power and culture in Russia.

 Alla Bolotova works as a post-doctoral researcher on the Live, Work or Leave?
 Youth – wellbeing and the viability of (post) extractive Arctic industrial cities in Finland and Russia project at the Aleksanteri Institute, University of Helsinki.
 She also works as a research associate at Center for Arctic Social Studies, European University St Petersburg.
 Alla’s research focuses on human—environmental interaction in the Arctic and on sense of place in northern industrial communities.

 Elena Gorbacheva is a Research Assistant at the Aleksanteri Institute.
 She is involved in all of the projects of the research group on the Russian Environment.
-Elena is doing her Master’s at the Democracy and Global Transformations programme at the University of Helsinki and is currently working on her thesis on regime change and electoral protests in Russia.
+Elena is also a Doctoral Student at the Political, Societal and Regional Change Programme.
+In 2019 she started her dissertation about environmental protests in Russia.

 Stephanie Hitztaler is a Post-Doctoral Researcher on the NSF and Finnish Academy of Science PIRE (Partnerships in International Research and Education) project Promoting Urban Sustainability in the Arctic at the Aleksanteri Institute, University of Helsinki.
 She is focusing on issues of sustainability in Arctic cities.